amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

         Why does a fixed distribution work?
         Will knowing the data distribution help?

-It is impossible to prove that our information-theoretic measure is better than all possible "syntactic" metrics, but our experiments show that it performs well.
-In particular, it outperforms simple syntactic heuristics.
-More important is the fact that our heuristic is based on a simple, clear idea that is easy to communicate and implement.
+It is impossible to prove that our information-theoretic measure is better than all possible "syntactic" metrics; our experiments show that it performs well, outperforming simple ones.
+More importantly, our heuristic is based on a simple, clear idea that is easy to communicate and implement.
 This idea can potentially be reused in a variety of related settings (and perhaps _augmented_ with domain-specific heuristics).

-Moreover, our information-theoretic presentation has helped us understand some of the ad hoc metrics used in the past -- like those used in FlashFill and Refazer -- those in which people assign higher costs to "less bijective" combinators in simpler ways (avoiding constants, for example).
+Moreover, our information-theoretic presentation helped us understand some of the ad hoc metrics used in the past -- like in FlashFill and Refazer -- in which "less bijective" combinators are assigned higher costs in simpler ways (like avoiding constants).
 These ad hoc syntactic metrics seem to be approximating something like the information-theoretic measure we work with.

-A fixed distribution works because the core goal is to generate "more bijective" transformations; the intuition is that information should be preserved, when possible, when data is translated between formats.
-A fixed, uniform distribution avoids unfairly weighting one conjunct or disjunct over another and unfairly throwing information away.
-If not given a distribution this kind of fairness seems to be the best we can do.
+A fixed distribution works because the core goal is to generate "more bijective" transformations; information should be preserved, when possible, when translating data between formats.
+A fixed, uniform distribution avoids unfairly weighting one conjunct or disjunct over another, unfairly throwing information away.
+When not given a distribution this kind of fairness seems to be the best we can do.

-However, if given the distribution, the system can make a more informed choice about what to throw away: given a choice, it prefers to throw away less data.
-For example, let (x?.9) mean "x appears with probability .9 and is "" otherwise and consider a conversion between these formats:
+If given the distribution, the system can make a more informed choice about what to throw away.
+Let (x?.9) mean "x appears with probability .9 and is "" otherwise."
+Consider a conversion between these formats:

     (x?.999).(y?.001) <==> z

 Here, x appears more frequently than y on the left.
-Hence, the system will prefer a lens that projects y and maps x to z over a lens that projects x and maps y to z, as the latter tends to throw away much more information and is "less bijective" in an information-theoretic sense.
+The system will prefer a lens that projects y and maps x to z over a lens that projects x and maps y to z; the latter tends to throw away more information and is "less bijective" in an information-theoretic sense.

 ===========================================================================
 ===========================================================================